HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 3. `deviceName` - Usually the model of the GPU such as `GTX 780`
 4. `deviceType` - Tells us if we're using an integrated GPU, discrete GPU, virtual GPU, CPU, or something else.

-For reference, the definition for `VkPhysicalDeviceType` looks like this...
+For reference, the definition for `VkPhysicalDeviceType` looks like this:

 ```cpp
 typedef enum VkPhysicalDeviceType {